 Amanda has been teaching group fitness classes for 16 years.
-She started teaching dance classes when Zumba came along and that was 10 years ago.
+She started teaching dance classes when Zumba came along and that was over 10 years ago.
 She didn’t know it was going to be such a big impact on other people’s lives and on her life.

 The class means a lot to Stephanie who values getting to meet so many people from so many different places, faiths and cultures.
 Over the years, people from over 17 different countries have been a part of the class.
 Stephanie says it is different from a gym where people seem to look at you and stereotype you because you aren’t a certain body type or size.